 Welcome to the Nordic Association of Conservators

-NKF is the common association of conservators from Denmark, Sweden, Norway, Finland and Iceland, who are working professionally with the conservation and preservation of cultural heritage in the Nordic countries.
+NKF is the common association of conservators from Denmark, Finland, Iceland, Norway and Sweden.
+NKF-members work professionally with the conservation and preservation of cultural heritage in the Nordic countries.

 Membership of the Nordic Association of Conservators